tfabris/BlueGigaEmpeg/README.txt

 To fix the issue, you must edit one of the header files in the Arduino compiler libraries, and then you must compile and upload your sketch from your local PC using the standalone version of the Arduino IDE.
-(Arduino offers an online web editor for uploading code sketches, but the web editor won't work for this project because it doesn't have the capability of changing the header code to increase the size of the serial port buffer.)

 The file that you need to edit will be the same on all operating systems, but the location of the file will be different depending on which OS you're using.